cfpb/development/guides/pipx.md

 # Installing and using pipx for command-line Python tools

 [pipx](https://github.com/pipxproject/pipx) is a utility for installing and running Python applications in isolated environments.
+This means it allows you to [install command-line tools like `tox`](#installing-command-line-tools-with-pipx) in their own virtualenv that pipx manages for you using simple, `pip`-like commands.

 - [Installing pipx](#installing-pipx)
 - [Configuring pipx](#configuring-pipx)